Average Weather in Poughkeepsie New York, United States

 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Poughkeepsie are 41.700 deg latitude, -73.921 deg longitude, and 187 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Poughkeepsie are 41.700 deg latitude, -73.921 deg longitude, and 187 ft elevation.

-The topography within 2 miles of Poughkeepsie contains only modest variations in elevation, with a maximum elevation change of 466 feet, and an average elevation above sea level of 152 feet.
-Within 10 miles contains very significant variations in elevation (1,099 feet).
-Within 50 miles contains extreme variations in elevation (4,160 feet).
+The topography within 2 miles of Poughkeepsie contains only modest variations in elevation, with a maximum elevation change of 466 feet and an average elevation above sea level of 152 feet.
+Within 10 miles contains only modest variations in elevation (1,099 feet).
+Within 50 miles contains very significant variations in elevation (4,160 feet).

 The area within 2 miles of Poughkeepsie is covered by artificial surfaces (76%) and water (18%), within 10 miles by trees (69%) and artificial surfaces (14%), and within 50 miles by trees (81%).

 This report illustrates the typical weather in Poughkeepsie, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 Temperature and Dew Point